AmroElsisy/COMP4102AMB/README.md

  * 8: Implement the sudoko solver algorithm on the extracted puzzles and get everything ready for our demo.

+## Dependencies:
+Numpy
+Pytesseract-eng
+Scikit-image
+Imutils

+## Command to Run:
+The command to run the software is: ./sudokuImageSolver.py

+Video of the code running is included at the end of the presentation (7:46)

 A few of the resources that our team have looked at are:
 * http://sudokugrab.blogspot.com/2009/07/how-does-it-all-work.html